AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/configurations/aem-hosts.md

 #### iOS view

-The iOS view and prefixes the image `_path` value, to provide a fully resolvable image URL.
+The iOS view and prefixes the image `_dynamicUrl` value, to provide a fully resolvable image URL.

 + `WKNDAdventures/Views/AdventureListItemView.swift`